jamesroutley/formation/README.rst

 Formation
 =========

-Formation defines a terse Python syntax which is compiled to CloudFormation.
+Formation defines a terse Python syntax which compiles to CloudFormation.
 Formation aims to automate the CloudFormation template writing process.